blacklightpy/vaultofknowledge/Z1-Inbox/Is position of microparticles really random.md

 # Answer
 I figured out the answer to this.
 Probability obtained from the wavefunction is defined for a region, not for a point.
 So the concept of center of mass does not apply here.

-In my opinion then, the motion of electrons could be similar
+In my opinion then, the motion of electrons could be similar to a flowy pattern, but that is just a feeling, which hasn't been tested.